es devlin on drawing 50 people displaced from their homelands for her installation in london

 INTERVIEW WITH ES DEVLIN

-designboom (DB): We were reading through the project and saw that Congregation is a collaboration with the UNHCR.
+designboom (DB): We were reading through the project and saw that Congregation is a collaboration with the UK for UNHCR.
 Has this partnership been going on since the last time we saw each other at Art Basel 2024?

 Es Devlin (ED): It actually began on February 24th, 2022, with the Ukraine war.
 At the time, I was working on the piece outside Tate Modern, where I was drawing 243 Londoners who are more than humans.
 I drew 243 London species, and I was working with the Wildlife Trust.
 At the end of that project, I changed.
 I had observed London species in detail for four months, not sleeping much, just drawing.
 I felt my hand achieve this porosity between my veins and the veins on a bat’s wing, between my skin and the scales on a lizard’s back, between the shape of my knuckles and the shape of a bird’s wing.
 I noticed that, at the same time, this devastating war broke out in Ukraine, and our country suddenly seemed to be showing porosity toward Ukrainian people, which I hadn’t felt before.

 We had recently experienced a kind of brittleness in our discourse around identity, in relation to Brexit and Europe, and this felt like a refreshing shift in tone and intention countrywise.
 I started to sense dissonance, though, because the discourse was still getting louder.
 In October 2022, Suella Braverman, our then home secretary, used words like ‘invasion’ of small boats on the Kent coast.
 I found a real dissonance I was trying to reconcile.
 How, on one hand, am I reading an article that celebrates schools welcoming thousands of people from Ukraine, and yet people coming from Syria and Afghanistan on small boats are ‘invaders?’
 I didn’t understand.
 I needed help.
-So, I went to the UNHCR and said, ‘Please help me understand.’
+So, I went to the UK for UNHCR and said, ‘Please help me understand.’

 es devlin installation london